CH1 L56: Education – part VI (Run, Forrest, Run)

 - To increase the time has its limits these days.
 Weak students who failed their final exam used to repeat the year that meant extending their time.
 This solution had its emotional kickbacks.
 The flunked kids would be a target of ridicule, and their confidence would shatter, and most likely, they’d fail again.
 Those students would leave the academic path in different grades what these days seem to be impossible for many students.
 Even if you fail, the show must go on.

-- Even if we could remove the emotional pressure and let some kids repeat a year, economically parents wouldn’t agree, because first of all, they need to pay for one more year, secondly, the concept of competition is so built-in their system that they think that their child would fall behind their peers in the race.
+- Even though we could remove the emotional pressure and let some kids repeat a year, parents wouldn’t agree with it, because first of all, they need to pay for one more year, secondly, the concept of competition is so built-in their system that they think that their child would fall behind their peers in the race.

 - So, to increase the time these days means the extra time within an academic year to catch up, and if some kids still can’t fix their problems, they take them to the next year that grows even worse.